 Some translating techniques work because they motivate readers.
 Sometimes readers need to be talked into concentrating on difficult technical discussion: one way is to explain to them or to remind them of the importance of what is being discussed.
 In this example, the last paragraph emphasizes the importance):

-Explaining the importance as a way of translating technical discussions
+Explaining the importance as a way of translating technical content

 Providing historical background